Chi Village: The Origin of Chi

-The people of Chi is said to have arrived from Alamkaphen Longphangphenyu (Chi dialect; referring to the west) via Taphi river led by Ahng and settled at Menchinghoa (a hill/mound which they believed that did not submerged during the forty days and nights floods at the time of Noah) and the village was called Menshong Chi.
-After one or more centuries in Menchinghoa the Chis went to Gohchingpang (present Goching village) and there the village was called Longgeam Gohching Chi.
-They settled in Gohchingpang for few centuries and they shifted to the present village; Chi Chingkhanhoa.
-They felt that they found the right place for the settlement of the village and it has been many centuries since the Chi as a village settling there.
+The people of Chi is said to have arrived from Alamkaphen Longphangphenyu (Chi dialect; referring to the west) via Taphi river led by Ahng and settled at Menchinghoa (a hill/mound which they believed that did not submerge during the forty days and nights floods at the time of Noah) and the village was called Menshong Chi.
+After one or more centuries in Menchinghoa the Chi people went to Guhchingpang (present Chi Guhching village) and there the village was called Longgeam Guhching Chi.
+They settled in Guhchingpang for a few centuries, and they shifted to the present village – Chi Chingkhanhoa.
+They felt that they found the right place for the settlement of the village, and it has been many centuries since the Chi as a village settling there.
 Though there is no written record or any other remains or Archaeological evidence like any other history, the history of Chi has been coming down from generation to generation by the words of mouth and it is said that the Chi village is one of the oldest villages of the Konyaks.

 A saying in Chi dialect, "Kuh to hon not shong to yao no Chingkhanhoa".

 Translation, "Chi is a village which teaches the east and advises the West".